mathlingua/mathlingua-book/index.md

 ### Extends Expression

-TODO: verify if this is actually needed
+TODO: verify if this is actually needed.
+Update: This is not needed because `\\abstract` is used instead.

 ```yaml
 x extends \y